ledbetterj1atwit/autoencodevr/readme.md

 Auto-encoders are Neural Networks(NN) that reduce the size of the data moving through them toward the middle and expand out again to the original size of the output to force the model to generalize.
 This shaping is good for compression since it will cause the model to train both shrinking the file and also unshrinking it in the same model.
 The model then only needs to focus on maintaining the original data at the output.

+## Selection of Data

+I just recorded 2 hours of chilloutvr play.
+I used SteamVR's view of both eyes to propperly emulate the user's view.
+Each frame was saved as a 1920x1080 pixel frame with 3 channels, saved to png format to avoid lossy compression.
+The largest problem with this data was having way too much.
+I recoreded at 5 frames per second and still ended up with 40Gb of data.
+This was after editiing to remove frames that might have issues, namely those containing my desktop overlay.
+I then halved the resolution to 960x540 to make it faster to train the model(faster mainly).

 ## Methods